-5. Other Business

-- Deputy Commissioner Eaby will need to schedule a hearing date for October 22nd, 23rd or 24th.
+V. Other Business: Deputy Commissioner Eaby will need to schedule a hearing date for October 22nd, 23rd or 24th.
 Gary Dewall would be remote, Nilsa Mahon unavailable.
-Quorum for October 24th, 2024, at 9 a.m.
-Members available: Vice Chair Gary Dewall remote, Chair Elizabeth Karpinski Vonne in person, Philip McDermott in person and Nicolas Budor remote alternate.
-Please check your board emails. - Schedule date and time for next meeting: The next meeting was scheduled to be Monday, December 9, 2024, at 10 a.m. to 11 a.m.
-The meeting will be in person at 1560 Broadway, Suite 100D at the DORA Welcome Center Conference room.
+Quorum for October 24th, 2024 in the morning 9:00 a.m.
+Members available Vice Chair Gary DeWaal remote, Chair Elizabeth Karpinski Vonne in person, Philip McDermott in person, and Nikolas Budor remote alternate.
+Please check your board emails.

+VI.
+Schedule date and time for next meeting: The next meeting was scheduled to be Monday, December 9, 2024, at 10:00 a.m. to 11:00 a.m.
+The meeting will be in person at 1560

+Broadway, Suite 100D at the DORA Welcome Center conference room.